 - You have recurring boils over several months.

 - You also have diabetes.

-Home remedies can be plenty effective for small boils.
-Make sure to use them as needed in order to see best results.
-If you haven’t seen results after five to seven days — or if the boil has gotten larger, more painful, or started to show signs of infection — make an appointment with your doctor.
-They may drain it by lancing it in-office or prescribe antibiotics.
+If you haven’t seen results after a week — or if the boil has gotten larger, more painful, or started to show signs of infection — make an appointment with a doctor.

 Your doctor may drain the boil by lancing it and prescribe antibiotics to treat the underlying infection.
 They might test a pus sample from the boil to determine the right antibiotic for you.